 - 17. The Greater Nottingham Planning Partnership covers the Hucknall wards of Ashfield and the administrative boundaries of Broxtowe, Erewash, Gedling, Nottingham and Rushcliffe.
 The six Councils along with Nottinghamshire and Derbyshire County Councils have worked collaboratively preparing a joint evidence base and fully aligned their Core Strategies.
 The Partnership has jointly delivered capital projects in excess of £10m and joint revenue projects over £1m.
 A key priority is to drive delivery of housing across the Nottingham Core Housing Market Area. - 18.
-Gedling Borough Council is working together with Broxtowe Borough, Nottingham City and Rushcliffe Borough Councils on the review of the Aligned Core Strategies and preparing the Greater Nottingham Strategic Plan.
-The first stage of public consultation on the Greater Nottingham Strategic Plan
+Gedling Borough Council had been working with Broxtowe Borough, Nottingham City and Rushcliffe Borough Councils on the review of the Aligned Core Strategies and preparing the Greater Nottingham Strategic Plan.
+The